Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Introduction

-To address this problem, in this paper we propose the Hierarchical Crossmodal Transformer with Modality Gating (HCT-MG), a lightweight multimodal fusion model that can alleviate inter-modal incongruity, reduce information redundancy, and learn representations from unaligned modalities at the same time.
-Specifically, HCT-MG dynamically determines the primary modality based on its contribution to the target task and then hierarchically fuses auxiliary modalities via crossmodal Transformers to efficiently obtain the most useful information without modality alignment.
-The model is motivated by a feasibility analysis of the crossmodal Transformer (specifically, its attention mechanism) in multimodal fusion (i.e., how the salient affective information in one modality is affected by the other at the latent level).
+To address these problems, in this paper we propose the Hierarchical Crossmodal Transformer with Dynamic Modality Gating (HCT-DMG), a lightweight multimodal fusion model that can alleviate Inter-Modal Incongruity (IMI), reduce information redundancy, and learn representations from unaligned modalities at the same time in a unified framework.
+Specifically, HCT-DMG dynamically determines the primary modality based on its contribution to the target task and then hierarchically fuses auxiliary modalities via crossmodal Transformers to efficiently obtain the most useful information without modality alignment.
+The experimental evaluations on CMU-MOSI \citep{Zadeh2016}, CMU-MOSEI \citep{Zadeh2018}, IEMOCAP \citep{Busso2008}, UR-FUNNY \citep{hasan2019ur}, and MUStaRD \citep{castro2019towards} show that our approach achieves highly competitive results with a relatively small model size and alleviates the IMI problem.

-The feasibility analysis demonstrates that crossmodal attention functions by highlighting the salient affective information in one modality with the help of the other one.
-However, when modalities have mismatched affective tendencies, crossmodal attention may malfunction by leaving inter-modal incongruity at the latent level.
-The experimental evaluations on CMU-MOSI \citep{Zadeh2016}, CMU-MOSEI \citep{Zadeh2018}, and IEMOCAP \citep{Busso2008} show that our approach achieves competitive results and alleviates the inter-modal incongruity with a small model size.
-(Code available upon acceptance)